New Diabetic Meal Pack: Suitable for type 2 diabetes and pre diabetes

 ✖ High salt |

-More detail about our new Diabetic Meal Plan
+More detail about our Diabetic Meals

 The meals on this diabetic diet plan have been specially selected to offer plenty of variety of ingredients which is critical for optimal micronutrients and antioxidants, both of which are keys to overall good health.
 There is a good mix of protein types without a heavy reliance on red meat.
 The mix of proteins and vegetables is Mediterranean in nature and is designed to provide healthy fats, low saturated fat and to decrease inflammation.
 Note that the large scale PREDIMED study showed that a Mediterranean diet reduced the risk of developing type 2 diabetes by as much 52%.

-This is also a low sodium diet, that meets the guideline intake of less than 2000mg per day.
+This pack also ticks the box for a low sodium diet and for being high in fibre.
 Whilst salt does not directly impact blood sugar levels, it is an important part of diabetes management as too much salt can raise blood pressure.
+In addition, high fibre is associated with better gut health, lower body fat, appetite control and weight loss.

 Carbohydrates and diabetes

-Many diabetics are confused about carbs or downright scared.
+Many diabetics or prediabetics are confused about carbs or downright scared.
 There is a lot of misinformation about what types of carbs you should be eating and in what quantities.
 There are also some excellent guidelines you can follow, but it does take a little work initially to stay within the guidelines.
 You may need to constantly monitor your blood sugars after eating different sorts of foods, so you can get a feel for how carbohydrate levels or a macronutrient mix will impact you.
 It can be a very individual thing.
 Rest assured that before long, eating the right amount and type of carbs will become intuitive for you.

 Low carb eating is not yet recommended for children under 18 (due to a lack of evidence) or for those with other medical complications such as kidney issues.
 Always check with your doctor for personal advice before embarking on a new eating regime.